Motor capacitor: Labeling

-The units of capacitance are labeled in microfarads (µF).
-Older capacitors may be labeled with the obsolete terms "mfd" or "MFD" which can be ambiguous but are, especially in this context, used for microfarad as well (a millifarad is 1000 microfarad and not usually seen on motors).
+The units of capacitance are labeled in microfarads (μF).
+Older capacitors may be labeled with the obsolete terms "mfd" or "MFD", which can be ambiguous but are, especially in this context, used for microfarad as well (a millifarad is 1000 microfarads and not usually seen on motors).

 Failure modes

 A faulty run capacitor often becomes swollen, with the sides or ends bowed or bulged out further than usual; it can then be clear to see that the capacitor has failed, because it is swollen or even blown apart causing the capacitor's electrolyte to leak out.
-Some capacitors have a "pressure sensitive interrupter" design that causes them to fail before internal pressures can cause serious injury.
+Some capacitors have a "pressure-sensitive interrupter" design that causes them to fail before internal pressures can cause serious injury.
 One such design causes the top of the capacitor to expand and break internal wiring.

 Over many years of use the capacitance of the capacitor drops; this is known as a "weak capacitor".
 As a result, the motor may fail to start or to run at full power.

 When a motor is running during a lightning strike on the power grid, the run capacitor may be damaged or weakened by a voltage spike, thus requiring replacement.

 IEC/EN 60252-1 2011 specifies the following levels of protection for motor run capacitors: